Navid079/minesweeper.js/README.md

 ## Contact and Contribution

-Please send your comments and suggestions to [my e-mail](mailto:navid.naseri.079@gmail.com) with title `minesweeper.js-<title>` or feel free to fork, commit, and send pull requests.
+Please send your comments, suggestions, and bug reports to [my e-mail](mailto:navid.naseri.079@gmail.com) with title `minesweeper.js-<title>` or feel free to fork, commit, and send pull requests.